shirazkn/shirazkn.github.io/content/posts/lie-groups_calculus.md

 </p>

 <aside class=aside-center>
 Observe that covariant $k$-tensor fields are a more general class of objects than differential $k$-forms, since the latter have the additional, special property of being <i>alternating</i>.
 This fact is reflected in the dimensions of their bases (notice the range of the indices in either case).
-Despite this important distinction, differential $k$-forms are often simply called '$k$-covectors'; a more precise term would be <i>alternating $k$-covectors</i>.
+Despite this important distinction, $k$-forms are sometimes simply called '$k$-covectors'; a more precise term would be <i>alternating $k$-covectors</i>.
 </aside>

-### Orthonormal Frames
+### 🍩 Orthonormal Frames

 In the coordinate coframe $(dx^i)\_{i=1}^n$, we expressed the metric tensor as $g = g_{ij}dx^i dx^j$.
 Let's now try to express it in a local coframe $(\varepsilon^i)\_{i=1}^n$